Thoko14/proptagon/data/docs/archive/01-IMPORTANT.md

 **Key Principle**: These files ensure that every TODO represents planned functionality that users expect.
 Treat them as requirements, not suggestions, and always preserve rather than delete when uncertain.

-This system will help you and AI assistants work together safely while building out the complete PropBase functionality! 🚀
+This system will help you and AI assistants work together safely while building out the complete Proptagon functionality! 🚀

 ---